Is a cash-out refinance right for you?

 Cash-out vs. HELOC

-You might have also heard of a home equity line of credit (HELOC).
+Another way to get access to the cash equity you have in your home is to get a home equity line of credit (HELOC).
 While both a cash-out refinance and a HELOC help you utilize the equity you’ve built up in your home, they differ in a few key ways.
 A cash-out refinance liquidates your equity in a lump sum, but a HELOC does so through a credit line secured by your home.
 In addition, a cash-out refinance actually replaces your existing mortgage, while a HELOC is a second loan on top of your first one.
 Cash-out refinances also offer the option of a lower, fixed interest rate, while HELOC interest rates are always adjustable, changing (usually upward) in conjunction with the market index.

-If you’re wondering whether a cash-out refinance is the right option, consider weighing the benefit of how you’re going to use the money against the effect it might have on your mortgage’s rate, term, and payments.
+If you’re wondering whether a cash-out refinance is the right option, consider how you’re going to use the money against the effect it might have on your mortgage interest rate, term, and monthly payments.
 A cash-out refinance might be a good option if you’ll be using that money to invest in an appreciating asset, like education, home improvements, or your financial security.
 On the flipside, it might not be the best choice if there isn’t a clear financial benefit.

 Need some help talking through your options?
 We’re here to help.
-Our Loan Consultants are non-commissioned, so they’re always looking out for your best financial interests, not their own.
-Schedule a free consultation here.
+Our home advisors can help you find the best refinance for you, and because they don’t work on commission, they’re always looking out for your best financial interests, not their own.